jarun/buku/README.md

 5. Delete all bookmarks:
 <pre>$ markit -D</pre>
 6. Insert a bookmark at deleted index 15012014 (fails if index or URL exists in database):
-<pre>$ markit -i 15012014 -a -o http://tuxdiary.com/about linux news, open source
+<pre>$ markit -i 15012014 -a -w http://tuxdiary.com/about linux news, open source
 Title: [A journey with WordPress | TuxDiary]
 Added at index 15012014</pre>
 This option is useful in filling deleted indices from database manually.